 Although the price of an apartment or home that needs a little work is probably attractive, a fixer-upper could spell trouble down the road.
 So, instead of pouring your finances into a less-than-desirable property, raise your budget and find a home or apartment that will give you a return on your investment from day one.

 Fixer-uppers can be great if you have the time and patience it takes to restore the property to its former glory.
-Still, there are a lot of strings to pull to make that happen, including finding the right contractor and drawing the necessary permits.
+Still, there are many strings to pull to make that happen, including finding the right contractor and drawing the necessary permits.
 If you want a lucrative property, find one that’s cosmetically ready, mechanically ready, and move-in ready — it’s worth the initial bump in the budget.

 Keeping in mind these tips for first-time real estate investors, you’ll find an investment property that turns a profit.